-The 10th anniversary World Congress 'Lifecourse Health and Disease: Observations, Experiments and Interventions’ will take place in Rotterdam between 15th and 18th October 2017.
+The 10th anniversary World Congress 'Lifecourse Health and Disease: Observations, Experiments and Interventions’ took place in Rotterdam between 15th and 18th October 2017.
 More than 1500 participants and over 800 presenters are expected to attend.
-This congress will look at the translational approaches by experimental, intervention and observational studies that have substantial implications for health throughout the life course in high, middle and low income populations.
+The congress looked at the translational approaches by experimental, intervention and observational studies that have substantial implications for health throughout the life course in high, middle and low income populations.

-The event, hosted by DynaHEALTH Partner Erasmus University Medical Centre, will bring together basic and clinical scientists and health care workers from all over the world involved in research focused on the early origins of life course health and disease.
-Presentations and discussions at this congress will have a great impact on preventive and health care strategies directed at young couples, pregnant women and their young children.
+The event, hosted by DynaHEALTH Partner Erasmus University Medical Centre, brought together basic and clinical scientists and health care workers from all over the world involved in research focused on the early origins of life course health and disease.

-There will be a DynaHEALTH parallel session at the congress and several partners in the DynaHEALTH consortium will present their research:
+During the congress, there was a DynaHEALTH parallel session and several partners in the DynaHEALTH consortium presented their research:

 - What did we learn from historical cohort studies, Tessa Roseboom, Amsterdam Medical Centre;

 - Lifecourse origins of healthy ageing - The DynaHEALTH project, Sylvain Sebert, University of Oulu;

 - Prenatal depressive symptoms and offspring brain morphology, Hannan El Marroun, Erasmus MC;